Willmo3/twovar/readme.md

 To fix this issue, I:
 1. Set a maximum queue length of three.
 2. Allowed senders to see if their messages were recieved (i.e. the recipient's state changed).
-This emulates acknowledgement messages..
+This emulates acknowledgement messages.

+#### A note:
+Run this with -deadlock -- if all managers abort, no transitions save stuttering steps will remain!